Nextpower: 2024

 In 2024, the company acquired solar PV foundations supplier Solar Pile International, located in Leetsdale, Pennsylvania, for US$48 million.
 The acquisition supports the company’s plans to provide integrated solutions for a broad range of soil conditions at utility-scale projects.

 That same year, the company acquired Ojjo, a San Rafael, California-based renewable energy company that specializes in foundation technology and services used in utility-scale solar power projects.
 Ojjo’s truss systems use half the steel of conventional foundations and are designed to minimize grading requirements in utility-scale projects.
 The all-cash transaction was valued at US$119 million.

 In 2024, the company acquired SenseHawk IP, a developer of AI-enhanced drone technology for high-precision 3D modeling used in solar project planning and construction.

 2016

 In 2016, the company acquired BrightBox Technologies Inc., a predictive modeling software and machine-learning technologies company.
 Located in Berkeley, California, BrightBox develops technologies that increase the energy yield of solar projects.

 Sustainability and legacy

+2026

+In 2026, the Science Based Targets Initiative, the global body that assesses corporate climate goals against Paris Agreement requirements, formally validated Nextpower's emissions targets.
+The validation provides a verifiable and measurable roadmap for achieving the company's net-zero emissions targets.

+In 2026, Nextpower partnered with Purdue University on research designed to help rural communities better understand how agrivoltaics -- integrating solar infrastructure with farmland -- can be used to maximize land use and diversify revenue streams.
+The research addresses farmers' concerns about power outages caused by storms, economic losses from crop damage and uncertainty about agrivoltaic system performance under severe weather conditions.